fbzhong/git-gerrit/README.md

       back to tracking branch.
       Use -f to reset if the current branch has uncommitted changes, otherwise reset will refuse to do this.
-      If the the current branch does not start with "r" followed by an integer, nothing will be done and $this exists with an error.
+      If the current branch does not start with "r" followed by an integer, nothing will be done and $this exists with an error.

     update